Cairi-S/vegan-Glasgow/README.md

 - The design of the site is clear and accessbile and information is laid out in a user friendly way.
 - The site allows visitors to leave reviews meaning experiences are continuously updated and remain relevant.
+- The website features the designers own favourite recommendations.
+In future this would be changed to an average of the users rating.

+### BUSINESS STORIES ###
+Vegan Glasgow is currently only for private recommendations, however there could be future scope to monetise the site.

+If this were the case the target businesses for Vegan Glasgow would be:
+- Vegan restaurants in the area.
+- Restaurants wanting to reach a wider audience.
+- Restaurants advertising that they are fully vegan or have transitioned to fully vegan.
+- Restaurants advertising the vegan options on their menu

+Business user goals are:

+- A well designed website which is easy for the public to navigate that will benefit my business to be a part of.
+- A design that allows me to input and update my own restaurants data easily and efficiently.
+- Value for money.

 #### WEBSITE GOALS ####
-- A user friendly site that allows foodies to quickly find recommendations of places to eat based on their tystes.
+- A user friendly site that allows foodies to quickly find recommendations of places to eat based on their tastes.
-- An opportunity for the developer to further develop their frontend programming skills using HTML CSS Bootstrap and JavaScript.
+- An opportunity for the developer to further develop their frontend programming skills using HTML, CSS, Bootstrap and JavaScript.
 - An opportunity for the developer to practice their new found backend programming skills using Python, MongoDB, Flask and Jinja.

 ### USER STORIES ###